mikegleen/modes/doc/source/configuration.rst

    This indicates the column in the CSV file containing the new location.
 You must include either this statement or a **value:** statement.
-If both are included then the new location will be taken from this statement unless the field in the CSV file is empty in which case the value from the **value:** statement will be used.
+If both are included then the new location will be taken from the field in the CSV file unless it is empty in which case the value from the **value:** statement will be used.

    If there is no **value:** statement, an empty field in the CSV file is an error.